Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Reduction skeleton

-\paragraph{Gadgets.} Sketches of some of the gadgets can be seen in Figure~\ref{fig:reduction-gadgets}.
-In the wiring diagram, each variable $x_i$ is represented by two wires $\overrightarrow{x_i}$ and $\overleftarrow{x_i}$ such that the left endpoints of $\overrightarrow{x_i}$ and $\overleftarrow{x_i}$ are vertically aligned at distance~$10$, as are the right endpoints.
-In each end of the wires, we build an \emph{anchor} (Section~\ref{sec:anchor}) which ensures that the pieces placed on $\overrightarrow{x_i}$ and those placed on $\overleftarrow{x_i}$ encode the value of $x_i$ consistently.
+Sketches of some of the gadgets can be seen in \Cref{fig:reduction-gadgets}.
+In the wiring diagram, each variable~$x_i$ is represented by two wires $\overrightarrow{x_i}$ and $\overleftarrow{x_i}$ such that the left endpoints of $\overrightarrow{x_i}$ and $\overleftarrow{x_i}$ are vertically aligned at distance~$10$, as are the right endpoints.
+In both ends of the wires, we build an \emph{anchor} (\Cref{sec:anchor}) which ensures that the pieces placed on $\overrightarrow{x_i}$ and those placed on $\overleftarrow{x_i}$ encode the value of $x_i$ consistently.
+Furthermore, the anchor will ensure that the encoded value of $x_i$ is in the \emph{range} $I(x_i)$, which we define as

-Whenever two wires cross, we build a \emph{swap} (Section~\ref{sec:swap}).
+Whenever two wires cross, we build a \emph{swap} (\Cref{sec:swap}).
 The swap employs a central piece that can translate in all directions, so that when it is pushed by a variable piece, the push will propagate to the neighbouring variable piece on the other side of the crossing.
-We describe \emph{adders} (Section~\ref{sec:addition}) to implement the addition constraints and \emph{inversion gadgets} (Section~\ref{sec:All-inversion}) for the inversion constraints.
-We describe several different inversion gadgets (see Figure~\ref{fig:reduction-gadgets} (d--f)), and which versions we use depends on the variant of packing we are reducing to.
+We describe \emph{adders} (\Cref{sec:addition}) to implement the addition constraints and \emph{curvers} (\Cref{sec:Curved}) for the curved constraints.
+We describe two curvers (see \Cref{fig:reduction-gadgets} (d--e)), both of which exist in a convex and a concave variant.
+Which version we use depends on the variant of packing we are reducing to.

 Every time we add a gadget to the construction, we also introduce a constant number of new pieces.
 Each variable piece is introduced in one gadget where the left end of the piece is defined.
-The piece then extends outside the gadget to the right and the right end of the piece will be defined in another gadget added later to the construction.
+The piece then extends outside the gadget to the right.
+The right end of the piece will be defined in another gadget added later to the construction.
 The piece is \emph{exiting} the former gadget and \emph{entering} the latter.
 In between the left and right end of the piece, defined in these two gadgets, the piece is bounded by a pair of horizontal edges.
 All pieces that are not variable pieces are contained within a single gadget.